cameronjdavis/cc_shopping/README.md

 Unit tests are in the `test` directory and can be run with `phpunit` or `vendor/phpunit/phpunit/phpunit`.

 The test file `test/RealWorldTest.php` is an example of how the code could be run in production.

+An HTML code coverage report is in the `coverage` directory.